isomerpages/moe-acjc/_parents/Sexuality Education.md

 ### Information for Parents

 8\.
-Parents may opt their children out of Sexuality Education&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.
+Parents may opt their children out of Sexuality Education&nbsp;and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9\.
 Parents who wish to opt their children out of the of Sexuality Education lessons&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;**[here](/files/Parents/sexuality_education_form_2025.pdf)**.
-The completed form is to be submitted by 02/04/2025.
+This form will be communicated to parents at the start of the year and is also available&nbsp;**[here](/files/Parents/sexuality_education_form_2025.pdf)**.
+The completed form is to be submitted by 06/04/2026.

 10\.
-Parents who wish to opt their children out of the&nbsp;**eTeens programme**&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;**[here](/files/Parents/sexuality_education_form_2025.pdf)**.
-The completed form is to be submitted by02/04/2025.
+Parents who wish to opt their children out of the&nbsp;**<i>eTeens</i> programme**&nbsp;need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also available &nbsp;**[here](/files/Parents/sexuality_education_form_2025.pdf)**.
+The completed form is to be submitted by 06/04/2026.

 11\.
-Parents can contact the school at 6775 0511 for discussion or to seek clarification about the school’s sexuality education programme.
+Parents can contact the school at 6775 0511 for discussion or to seek clarification about the school’s Sexuality Education programme.